gvwilson/tidynomicon/glossary.md

 `NULL` is not the same as `NA`, and neither is the same as an [empty vector](#empty-vector).

+*Quosure*{:#quosure}:
+a data structure containing an unevaluated expression and its environment.

+*Quoting function*{:#quoting-function}:
+a function that is passed expressions rather than the values of those expressions.

 *Package*{:#package}:
 a collection of code, data, and documentation that can be distributed and re-used.

 *Pipe operator*{:#pipe-operator}:
 the `%>%` used to make the output of one function the input of the next.

+*Promise*{:#promise}:
+a data structure used to record an unevaluated expression for lazy evaluation.

 *Raise (exception)*{:#raise-exception}:
 a way of indicating that something has gone wrong in a program,